-The Valuation Office Agency figures were 9 appeals outstanding with a total rating value of £1.31m in relation to 2010 valuation appeals.
-An independent rating consultant has reviewed all these claims and estimated the cumulative net loss to the collection fund of appeals back to 2010 to be approximately £0.055m.
-In 2017 the business rates were revalued by Central Government.
-There are 42 appeals outstanding at year end with a total rating value of £19.2m.
-The independent rating consultant has estimated the loss on these to be £0.564m.
-They have also considered any further appeals still allowed under 2017 appeal rules and have estimated their potential loss to be £0.120m
+The Valuation Office Agency figures were 10 appeals outstanding with a total rating value of £4.943m in relation to 2017 valuation appeals.
+An independent rating consultant has reviewed all these claims and estimated the cumulative net loss to the collection fund of appeals back to 2017 to be approximately £0.178m.

 In 2023 the business rates were revalued by Central Government so any new appeals will be from 2023.
-There are 101 appeals outstanding at year end with a total rating value of £3.70m.
-The independent rating consultant has estimated the loss on these to be £0.682m.
-They have also considered future appeals and have estimated their potential loss to be £2.999m
+There are 78 appeals outstanding at year end with a total rating value of £8.782m.
+The independent rating consultant has estimated the loss on these to be £0.611m.
+They have also considered future appeals and have estimated their potential loss to be £3.844m

-This gives a total estimated loss of approximately £4.42m for which provision has been made.
-Ipswich Borough Council's share is £1.768m (Ipswich Borough Council's share is 40% in 2023/24 (2022/23 40%).
+This gives a total estimated loss of approximately £4.633m for which provision has been made.
+Ipswich Borough Council's share is £1.853m (Ipswich Borough Council's share is 40% in 2024/25 (2023/24 40%).